shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/comparison.md

 <section>
     <h2 style="text-transform: initial;">The less code you write <span style="color: var(--blue)">the less bugs you will create</span></h2>
     <aside class="notes">
-        <b>This is my motto: "The less code you write the less bugs you will create" and also the more maintainable your code will be.
+        <b>Because this is my motto: "The less code you write the less bugs you will create" and also the more maintainable your code will be.
 So it is very important to me</b>
     </aside>
 </section>